 2.2 Using ExtractBasisElements

 This program extracts basis elements.
-Since there may be (too) many, if a lexical basis mapping (like the default) is used, ExtractBasisElements supports purging, i.e. the regular removal of the most infrequent basis elements.
-This is implemented as follows: if the list contains more than maxsize/ratio elements, the list is shortened to maxsize elements.
-This guarantees that at every point, maxsize reliable basis elements are available.
+Since there may be (too) many, if a lexical basis mapping (like the default) is used, ExtractBasisElements supports purging, i.e. the regular

 Figure 1: Flow of Information in DEPENDENCY VECTORS